 Nuclear Waste Researcher

 Previously held positions include a research fellowship at the International Institute of Science and Technology Policy at the George Washington University's Elliott School of International Affairs, where I conducted research on the political economy of US nuclear waste management.
-My work has been funded by a range of organizations including the American Association of University Women, the American Association of Geographers, the Society of Women Geographers, and the National Nuclear Security Administration.
-I am committed to a career path that combines academic and policy-relevant work to support more equitable and sustainable policies in energy justice issues.
-Along these lines, I've been invited to participate in a number of panels, workshops, and guest lectures ranging from the MacArthur Foundation-funded Harvard Science and Technology Studies Summer School, the US Department of Energy-funded workshop on advanced nuclear activities, to invited lectures at the University of Michigan and the University of Tampere.
+My work has been funded by a range of organizations including the American Association of University Women, the American Association of Geographers, the Society of Women Geographers, and the Macarthur Foundation.
+My work has reached far and wide, I've been invited to participate in a number of panels, workshops, and guest lectures ranging from the MacArthur Foundation-funded Harvard Science and Technology Studies Summer School, the US Department of Energy-funded workshop on advanced nuclear activities in Washington DC, and invited lectures at the University of Michigan, Ann Arbor, and the University of Tampere, Finland.